-COOPERATIVE EDUCATION COE 2255.
-Parallel Cooperative COE 2299.
-Alternating Cooperative COE 3355.
-Parallel Cooperative Education (I, II, III; 6) The Cooperative Education (I, II, III; 12) The Cooperative Education (I, II, III; 6) The Cooperative Education Program offers students an Education Program offers students an Education Program offers students an opportunity to integrate classroom opportunity to integrate classroom opportunity to integrate classroom theory with practical "real world" work theory with practical "real world" work theory with practical "real world" work assignments that alternate formal assignments that alternate formal assignments that alternate formal coursework with employment in coursework with employment in coursework with employment in business, industry, government, and the business, industry, government, and the business, industry, government, and the non-profit sector.
-Employers assign work non-profit sector.
-Employers assign work non-profit sector.
-Employers assign work which is relevant to each student's which is relevant to each student's which is relevant to each student's academic degree program or career academic degree program or career academic degree program or career interests, provide on-the-job training and interests; provide on-the-job training and interests, provide on-the-job training and supervision, and evaluate performance supervision and evaluate performance supervision, and evaluate performance on a regular basis.
-COE 2255 provides on a regular basis.
-COE 2299 provides on a regular basis.
-COE 3355 provides credit for the student who has 30 - 60 credit for the student who has 30-60 credit for the student who has 61-90 semester hours, and who is combining a semester hours, and who is combining a semester hours, and who is combining a part-time co-op job with coursework part-time co-op job with coursework part-time co-op job with coursework during the same semester.
-Prerequisites: during the same semester.
-Prerequisites: during the same semester.
-Prerequisites: Department approval and 30-60 credit Department approval and 30-60 credit Department approval and 61-90 credit hours. hours. hours.
+COE 3355.
+Parallel Cooperative Education (I, II, III; 6) The Cooperative Education Program offers students an opportunity to integrate classroom theory with practical "real world" work assignments that alternate formal coursework with employment in business, industry, government, and the non-profit sector.
+Employers assign work which is relevant to each student's academic degree program or career interests, provide on-the-job training and supervision, and evaluate performance on a regular basis.
+COE 3355 provides credit for the student who has 61-90 semester hours, and who is combining a part-time co-op job with coursework during the same semester.
+Prerequisites: Department approval and 30-60 credit hours. part-time co-op job with coursework during the same semester.
+Prerequisites: Department approval and 30-60 credit hours.